BenWassa/Skywalker/README.md

 - Spotlight cards use radial gradients for hover effects.
 - Animation durations have been adjusted for smoother transitions.
 - Title text now uses a deeper 3D perspective for a more cinematic feel.
+- Styles and markup from the `testing` sandbox were merged into the main guide for a consistent look.

+## Development & Testing

+Ongoing experiments live in `skywalker-quest-map/testing`.
+Open `test_site.html` in a browser to preview new layout ideas and effects.
+The sandbox remains a safe space for rapid iteration even though many of its styles have been incorporated into the main guide.